dask/dask-ml/docs/source/hyper-parameter-search.rst

 What issues do these avoid?
 The two most common issues in hyperparameter optimization,

-1. The computation takes too long regardless of data size, a.k.a being **"compute constrained".** This typically happens when many hyperparameters need to be tuned (like the hyperparameter of neural networks; learning rate, batch size, momentum, etc)
+1. The search is "**compute constrained**", or the computation takes too long regardless of data size.
+This typically happens when many hyperparameters need to be tuned (like the hyperparameter of neural networks; learning rate, batch size, momentum, etc)
-2. The dataset size is too large, a.k.a. being **"memory constrained".** This typically happens when a model needs to be tuned for a larger-than-memory dataset.
+2. The search is "**memory constrained"**, or the dataset size is too large to fit in memory.
+This typically happens when a model needs to be tuned for a larger-than-memory dataset after local development.

 These issues are independent and both can happen the same time.
 Here's an example of what "compute constrained" means: